oklabflensburg/open-social-map/wiki/TABLES.md

 ## Tabelle 5

+age_groups_of_residents_by_districts

-Einwohnerinnen in den Stadtteilen differenziert nach Altersgruppen in 2021
+> Einwohnerinnen in den Stadtteilen differenziert nach Altersgruppen in 2021

 ```sql